 All new freshmen are required to take the ALEKS PPL Math Placement Exam prior to registration, even if you are expecting AP or IB course proficiency credit.

 All transfer students who intend to enroll in a Calculus I or lower-level math class are also required to take the ALEKS PPL Math Placement Exam.
 If you are transferring to Illinois with math credit earned elsewhere, you should check with your college to verify what other math courses, if any, your program requires.
 Click here for information about what your college expects you to complete.

-Within four months of taking ALEKS PPL, students must enroll in the course that they place into.
-If you do not enroll in and complete the recommended course in the semester after taking ALEKS PPL, you will have to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.
+ALEKS PPL test scores expire after four months.
+Thus, if you do not enroll in and complete the recommended course in the semester immediately following your ALEKS PPL test, you will have to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.
 Click here to learn more about ALEKS PPL and about the Math Department's expectations.

 The ALEKS PPL Math Placement Exam does not award proficiency credit.
 Click here for information about the Math Proficiency Exams.

 Questions?
 Contact "Placement & Proficiency" staff by by emailing firstname.lastname@example.org or by calling 217-244-4437 during business hours.